General and additional info about removing the main board from these pianos.

 DO NOT try to unplug these connectors except as described.

-Each of the other connectors is a different size so it’s pretty hard to mix up these.
+Most of the other connectors are different sizes so it’s pretty hard to mix up these.

 The rear edge of the board has five connectors on the board itself but only three are used.

-Most of the connectors unplug by firmly holding and pulling upwards the bunch of wires which come up out of the top of each connector.
+Most of the connectors unplug by hand by firmly holding and pulling upwards the bunch of wires which come up out of the top of each connector.

 Connectors with more wires are harder to unplug.
 Don’t jerk the wires upwards.